 The new State Library Station will be a northern gateway to the city, and the surrounding precinct will be changed to provide better spaces for pedestrians, cyclists and the area’s growing residential community.

-The station interior will include world-class, permanent artwork developed as part of the Metro Tunnel Legacy Artwork Program.
+The station entrance will feature world-class artwork developed as part of the Metro Tunnel Legacy Artwork Program.

 Greening the area

 The State Library Station precinct will create 3500 square metres of new public space from reconfigured road space.

 Design for the wider station precinct includes a 50% increase in trees across the precinct, particularly at Franklin and A’Beckett streets.

 Boulevard-style tree plantings along Franklin Street will create a landscaped corridor to encourage walking between the station and the Queen Victoria Market.
 This corridor will be landscaped with a diverse range of plants.